Yuteoctober/wins95Portfolio/README.md

     - right click on icon in RecycleBin will show option to restore
     - clicking on restore will store the icon to its previous position

-  - If icons on desktop is moved before clicking refresh, icons will be sorted

 Library used:
   - React Draggable => drag and drop functionality